tntakahashi/nestdaq/share/otel-collector-compose/opensearch/README.md

 ## Components

-- `otel-collector`: receives OTLP logs and traces over gRPC and HTTP.
+- `otel-collector`: receives OpenTelemetry Protocol (OTLP) logs and traces over Google remote procedure call (gRPC) and Hypertext Transfer Protocol (HTTP).
 - `opensearch`: stores logs and traces exported by the collector.
-- `opensearch-dashboards`: provides the web UI for OpenSearch.
+- `opensearch-dashboards`: provides the web user interface (UI) for OpenSearch.
 - `opensearch-dashboards-setup`: creates initial Data Views for logs and traces if they do not already exist.